eigentaylor/eigentaylor.github.io/_previews/2026-07-02-better-choices-strategy.md

 Note that this model says nothing about psychology or human messiness.
 Will voters naively attempt to game the system anyway?
 Probably.
 Perhaps, conditioned by choose-one voting, they perform the betrayal because they believe their favorite is nonviable.
 And that could potentially harm the outcomes.

 We must keep in mind that these are toy models.
-Impartial culture models are not exactly known for their realism, and even the more "realistic" models are still just that--models.
+Impartial culture models are not exactly known for their realism (especially when cyclic preferences are allowed, which implies one in four voters has an intransitive preference), and even the more "realistic" models are still just that--models.
 The real world is messy, and there are many factors that could make these scenarios more or less likely, more or less detectable, and more or less affordable.

 However, I do feel confident *enough* to say that voting insincerely in this system is more likely to make things worse than better.
 Just vote honestly.